Palatin Technologies, Inc. (0KF3.L) LSE

 | Burns McClellan | Vice President of Investor Relations | 0 | N/A |

-Palatin Technologies, Inc., a biopharmaceutical company, develops targeted receptor-specific therapeutics for the treatment of various diseases in the United States.
-The company's lead product is Vyleesi, a melanocortin receptor (MCr) agonist for the treatment of premenopausal women with hypoactive sexual desire disorder.
-It is also developing oral PL8177, a selective MC1r agonist peptide that has completed Phase I clinical trial for the treatment of inflammatory bowel diseases.
-In addition, the company engages in the development of PL9643, a peptide melanocortin agonist active at multiple MCrs, including MC1r and MC5r for anti-inflammatory ocular indications, such as dry eye disease; and melanocortin peptides for diabetic retinopathy.
-Further, it is developing PL3994, a natriuretic peptide receptor (NPR)-A agonist and synthetic mimetic of the endogenous neuropeptide hormone atrial natriuretic peptide for cardiovascular indications; and PL5028, an NPR-A and NPR-binder to treat cardiovascular and fibrotic diseases, including reducing cardiac hypertrophy and fibrosis.
-The company was incorporated in 1986 and is based in Cranbury, New Jersey.
+Palatin Technologies, Inc., established in Cranbury, New Jersey, in 1986, is a biopharmaceutical company focused on developing specialized, receptor-targeting therapeutics for various medical conditions within the United States.
+The firm's flagship product, Vyleesi, is an approved melanocortin receptor (MCr) agonist designed to treat hypoactive sexual desire disorder in premenopausal women.
+Beyond Vyleesi, Palatin's robust pipeline features several investigational compounds: Oral PL8177: A selective MC1r agonist peptide that has successfully completed Phase I clinical trials for the treatment of inflammatory bowel diseases.
+PL9643: A peptide melanocortin agonist active at multiple melanocortin receptors, including MC1r and MC5r, being developed for anti-inflammatory ocular conditions such as dry eye disease.
+Additionally, the company is exploring other melanocortin peptides for diabetic retinopathy.
+PL3994: A synthetic mimetic of the endogenous neuropeptide hormone atrial natriuretic peptide and a natriuretic peptide receptor (NPR)-A agonist, intended for cardiovascular applications.
+PL5028: An NPR-A and NPR-binder under development to address cardiovascular and fibrotic diseases, including the reduction of cardiac hypertrophy and fibrosis.